Obstruction

 The small intestine cannot be completely removed.
 Only the colon can be completely removed.

-Small intestine is 22 feet long.
+The small intestine is 22 feet long.
 Short bowel syndrome (SBS) can occur if a majority of the small intestine is removed.
-Minimum It can be surgically trimmed down to is 4 feet.
+The minimum it can be surgically trimmed down to is 4 feet.
 This length will cause SBS.
 Patients with short bowel syndrome usually require supplemental fluid and sometimes intravenous nutrition therapy because only the small intestine absorbs nutrients and electrolytes.

-You can also search thru the discussion forums for past SBS discussions.
+You can also search through the discussion forums for past SBS discussions.

 infinitycastle52777

 I am so sorry to hear that your friend is going through this.
-You wanting to be of help to her is amazing and she needs you.
-Sounds like her daughter needs you too.
+Your wanting to help her is amazing, and she needs you.
+It sounds like her daughter needs you too.
 Can you be there for her as well?
 I don't know the answers to your questions, but maybe someone here does.
 I think you are right that you need at least a small intestine to live, but I have heard on here of people who only have 3 feet of their small intestine left and they are living.
 So don't lose hope.

 Prayers are with you,